 Product leadership looks vastly different from company to company, depending primarily on the contextually-correct balance between design leadership and management.
 Product ownership is more about design leadership (see my design leadership principles).
 Product management is generally more about driving the process and is mostly about keeping the team organized, motivated, and undistracted.

-Design is a form of applied science.
+Design is an applied science.
 It’s a frame of mind and a mode of problem solving.
-A designer’s mindset is action-oriented towards creating a preferred future.
+A designer’s mindset is action-oriented towards creating a preferred outcome.

 Product design is an iterative, cyclical process…

 Here is how product and design are typically differentiated:

 The Product Owner must own the product strategy, be a leader, as well as be a design leader (to the degree necessary for the context).
 Below are principles of product strategy, but see the leadership and design leadership pages for those principles respectively.

 All elements of product design are founded on strategy.

 The slightest shift in product strategy will result in a chain reaction of change to all layers above it.
 Usually the higher you go up the stack, the more change is required - sometimes a complete overhaul.

 Foregoing foundational strategy work results in never-ending pivots.
 Never-ending organizational changes based on faulty strategy is the fastest way of wearing out team morale and inevitably leads to failure.
 Be serious about getting to the bottom of the problem you are solving and setting a solid strategy.

 Strategy is set within market context.
 Continually monitor external opportunities and threats, be mindful of your team’s weaknesses and leverage your strengths.

 Strategy involves engineering and business input.
 Product strategy is about maximizing the possibilities within business, engineering, and user constraints.
 Calculated organizational goals that are technically feasible need to be in place for what will be achieved through user adoption and product usage.